gardenlinux/gardenlinux/tests/README.md

 # Garden Linux Tests

-This directory contains the next generation testing framework for Garden Linux images.
+This directory contains the testing framework for Garden Linux images.
 The framework supports testing Garden Linux images in various environments including chroot, QEMU virtual machines, and cloud providers.

 ## Table of Contents